ShenhanQian/GaussianAvatars/README.md

   #### --model_path / -m
   Path where the trained model should be stored (```output/<random>``` by default).
   #### --eval
-  Add this flag to use a MipNeRF360-style training/val/test split for evaluation.
+  Add this flag to use a training/val/test split for evaluation.
+  #### --bind_to_mesh
+  Add this flag to bind 3D Gaussians to a driving mesh, e.g., FLAME.
   #### --resolution / -r
   Specifies resolution of the loaded images before training.
 If provided ```1, 2, 4``` or ```8```, uses original, 1/2, 1/4 or 1/8 resolution, respectively.
 For all other values, rescales the width to the given number while maintaining image aspect. **If not set and input image width exceeds 1.6K pixels, inputs are automatically rescaled to this target.**
   #### --data_device